 - 1. The proposed corporate name would not compromise the City's ability to provide swift emergency response. - 2.
 The street to be named must meet all City standards as a street as determined by the Public Works Director. - 3.
-The street to be named must be located in an area of the City designated in the General Plan for business, jobs, or employment use and on corporate property greater than one acre in size with two or more corporate buildings on the site. - 4.
-The name to be used must be distinct from all other street names used in the City of Alameda to eliminate possible confusion during an emergency response. - 5.
+The street to be named must be located in an area of the City designated in the General Plan for business, jobs, or employment use and on corporate property greater than one acre in size with two or more corporate buildings on the site. - The name to be used must be distinct from all other street names used in the City of Alameda to eliminate possible confusion during an emergency response. - 5.
 The only buildings to be addressed from the corporate named street shall be those under the full control of said corporation, which are owned or leased long term and are used for the operation of the corporation for which the street is named.
 All addressing must be approved by the City's Building Official. - 6.
 To aid in emergency response, the type and location of all street signs used on the street shall meet City standards and specifications.
-All street signs shall be installed and maintained by the property owner of record. - 7.
-In the event of the disappearance of the corporation for which the street is named, the street name shall remain in force until such time as the new property owner of record takes all necessary actions to rename the street subject to the review of the Planning Board and approval of the City Council.
-All costs associated with renaming such a street shall be borne by the new property owner of record including the payment of all appropriate processing fees under the Master Fee Resolution. - 8.
-The street to be named shall otherwise comply with the City's street naming regulations as set out in AMC Section 13-25 and this City Facility Naming Policy. - 9.
-The City shall collect funds, as stated in the City's Master Fee Schedule, to pay for future renaming expenses if the company later moves from that street.
+All street signs shall be installed and maintained by the property owner of record.

+7. In the event of the disappearance of the corporation for which the street is named, the street name shall remain in force until such time as the new property owner of record takes all necessary actions to rename the street subject to the review of the Planning Board and approval of the City Council.
+All costs associated with renaming such a street shall be borne by the new property owner of record including the payment of all appropriate processing fees under the Master Fee Resolution.

+8. The street to be named shall otherwise comply with the City's street naming regulations as set out in AMC Section 13-25 and this City Facility Naming Policy.

-PROCESS FOR RENAMING A CITY FACILITY OR STREET
+7. PROCESS FOR RENAMING A CITY FACILITY OR STREET

-A request to rename a City facility shall be initiated by one or more City resident(s), business owner(s), or property owner(s) using a City Facility Renaming Request Application (Application), which would be submitted to the City Manager.
+Application: A request to rename a City facility may be initiated by one or more City resident(s), business owner(s), or property owner(s) using a City Facility Renaming Request Application (Application), which would be submitted to the City Manager.
 The Application would include reasons and/or justifications on why the name should be changed as well as letters of support, articles, documents, and other evidence demonstrating broad-based community support for the Application.
 The Application must include a petition with at least 500 Alameda resident signatories (electronic petitions accepted).
-For a City street renaming, the application is required along with a petition of at least 50% plus one signatories of the resident and business property owners on that street and/or a petition with at least 500 Alameda resident signatories.
+For a City street renaming, the application is required along with a petition of at least 50% plus one signatories of the property owners on that street.
+The City Manager or his/her designee then reviews the Application to ensure it is complete before presenting the Application to the City Council for consideration.
+The City Manager, or designee, shall make available the necessary forms and materials to facilitate this process.